 For me, “social justice” is another way of saying “a just society,” a term that does not seem to push as many buttons as social justice.
 It’s an aspirational goal achieved when everyone is treated fairly, without reference to race, creed, or color.
 Or gender, or any other way of categorizing individuals in ways for which they are not responsible.

-It’s true that googling the term social justice yields a predominance of internet sites presenting the case of people who feel the scales of justice are tilted against them.
+It’s true that googling the term social justice yields many internet sites presenting the case of people who feel the scales of justice are tilted against them.
 This shouldn’t be surprising; those favored in the way the dice are rolled are not likely to have reason to complain, or call attention to their favored situation, or even see the situation as unfair.
 This makes it all the more important that the victims of injustice have their advocates — the judicial system and faith traditions in particular, and increasingly in organizations supported by philanthropy.